 - Make it easier to clean up.

 If the person making the coffee doesn’t mess up the amount of coffee and water needed, then the coffee will turn out great.
-If the filter is good, the cold brew will be clean and without any sludge.
-And if the cleanup is easy, the coffee fan will be more likely to make cold brew coffee again and again.
+The cold brew will be clean without sludge if the filter is good.
+And if the cleanup is easy, the coffee fan will be more likely to make cold brew coffee repeatedly.

 Enter the Penguin Coffee.
 The new version of their cold brewer accomplishes all those goals while making a true cold coffee brew concentrate.